bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 "Just don't tell 'em the secrets this time!" came a stern reply.

 It *usually* wasn't a problem - for a reason.
-When Adrex had an idea and people probed him about it, he had a hard time holding back about how it would work.
+When Adrex had an idea and people probed him about it, he had a hard time holding back about the details.
 And that was half of their business - selling functional ideas, and turning these ideas into actual solutions for clients.

 Well - that meant he had an hour or two, before a demonstration was needed from him.